 Here’s another example: I was trying out a GoRuck workout a couple of weeks ago for the first time (not the rucking part, but a workout using the ruck as the resistance/weight).
 And in doing so, I tweaked a muscle between my shoulder-blades.
 It happens, right?
 But it occurred to me that perhaps the problem is that I’m not getting enough flexibility work in my routine, and that my muscles are just too tight.
 So…I looked around for yoga classes to get a regular dose of some good stretching (and a lot of other benefits, before anyone jumps on my with “yoga’s more than just stretching” talk… ).
 I found one – around the corner from my office at the Downtown YMCA, of which I am a member already so there’s not even any fee.
 Tuesday and Friday, now, I am doing yoga and have loved it and how it makes me feel.
 And my back/shoulders feel great.

-A lot of people would have just accepted the tweak as “oh, I’m just getting older,” and that would have been the end of their fitness journey.
+A lot of people would have just accepted the tweak with “oh, I’m just getting older,” and that would have been the end of their fitness journey.
 The idea that it wasn’t age-related would have been anathema to a lot of those folks.
-That, as we’ve pointed out time and again on this site, is a lot of hogwash.
+However, as we’ve pointed out time and again on this site, that is a lot of hogwash.

-More examples: I was talking this morning about kicking the coffee habit for a week – I’m on day 3, and apart from a small headache yesterday I am feeling pretty good with it.
-And then a friend of mine piped in with “I would spontaneously combust.”
+More examples: I was talking this morning about kicking the coffee habit for a week.
+I’m on day 3, and apart from a small headache yesterday I am feeling pretty good with it.
+But then a friend of mine piped in with “I would spontaneously combust.”

 Or another friend of mine was talking about cold showers and getting back into the practice of taking them, and his feed on Facebook was filled with “Why would you do that?” and “I couldn’t ever do that.”Overcome the resistance to change, accept rigor in your life, and get happier!
 Click To Tweet